-Before you can take advantage of the Aeroplan program, you need to have some points in your balance!
-To earn Aeroplan Points, you have two options: shop with Aeroplan partner vendors and use an Aeroplan credit card.
+Before you can take advantage of the Aeroplan program, you must have a points balance.
+To earn Aeroplan points, you have two options: shop with Aeroplan partner vendors using your membership card and use an Aeroplan credit card.

 You can use one or both options, it all depends on your lifestyle and spending habits.
-The great thing about Aeroplan is you can earn double the points on a purchase!
-This is called “double dipping” and you can do so by claiming points with your Aeroplan card then paying with an Aeroplan supported credit card.
+The great thing about Aeroplan is you can earn double the points on a single purchase!
+This is called “double dipping”.
+To earn double points, simply present your Aeroplan membership card and an Aeroplan based credit card at the time of purchase.

-Aeroplan has a long list of partner vendors, you can search for vendors here.
-Chances are you already shop with some of the vendors, you just need to get into the habit of presenting your Aeroplan card when you shop to earn points.
-Some common vendors include Air Canada, Sephora, Courtyard by Marriott, Hudson’s Bay Company and Budget Car Rental.
+Aeroplan has a long list of partner vendors, you likely shop with many of them already.
+Get into the habit of presenting your Aeroplan membership card and credit card, if you have one, when shopping to gather more points.
+Some common vendors include Sephora, Indigo, Apple, Avis and Marriott Bonvoy.

-Various banks have partnered with the Aeroplan program to allow card holders to earn points while they spend on everyday purchases.
-Below are various Aeroplan credit cards available in Canada along with their earning rates.
+Various Canadian banks have partnered with the Aeroplan program.
+By using an Aeroplan based credit card, members can earn points while they spend on everyday purchases.
+Below are various Aeroplan credit cards available along with their respective welcome offers and earning rates.

 - TD Aeroplan Visa Infinite Card.
-This card earns 1.5 miles for every dollar spent on eligible grocery, gas, pharmacy and Air Canada purchases.
-All other purchases earn 1 point per dollar spent.
+The welcome bonus is 10,000 points.
+Earn 1.5 points for every dollar spent on gas, grocery, Air Canada and Air Canada Vacations, and earn 1 point for every dollar spent elsewhere.

 How to Redeem Aeroplan Miles